Accessibility and Accommodations

 Some examples include: deafness or hard of hearing, blind or low vision, intellectual disability, mobility impairments, chronic medical conditions, diabetes, immunocompromised conditions, cancer, diabetes, epilepsy, Autism, ADHD, and other neurodiverse, cognitive, or mental health conditions.

-In most cases, individuals requesting disability accommodations will be asked to provide medical documentation to support their request, unless the nature of the disability is obvious.
-However, you do not need to include medical documentation when you submit the request form—a member of our staff will reach out to you to discuss next steps.
+Individuals requesting disability accommodations will usually be asked to provide medical documentation to support their request, unless the nature of the disability is obvious.
+If you do not include medical documentation when you submit the request form, a member of our staff will reach out to you to discuss any documentation needs.

 In the majority of cases, medical documentation is not required.